Reviews You Can Rely On

 Print Quality

-Earning the top marks out of the entire group are the resin printers — specifically the Anycubic Photon Mono, and the Elegoo Mars 2 Pro — which all delivered exceptional results in our print quality tests.
+Earning the top marks out of the entire group are the resin printers — specifically the Elegoo Saturn 2 and the Anycubic Photon Mono — which delivered exceptional results in our print quality tests.

 Both printers created extraordinarily delicate and intricate models that would have almost certainly perplexed any of the other printers in the review and had a fantastic surface finish after we dialed in the correct resin exposure settings.
 We used different models to compare print quality for the plastic-based printers, such as a wireframe cube, detailed miniatures, and some resin-specific torture tests.

-Of the filament-based printers, we think the Prusa i3 MK3S+ merited top marks.
-This printer delivered some absolutely excellent PLA prints, with clean geometry and a smooth surface finish.
+Of the filament-based printers, we think the Bambu Lab P1P merited top marks.
+This printer delivered some excellent PLA prints with clean geometry and a smooth surface finish.
 It even did well with some of the more difficult options, like the overhang assessment, bridging test, and articulated, print-in-place platform jack.

-3d printer - the platform jack produced by the prusa in pla came out practically...
+3d printer - the benchy tugboats made by the prusa i3 came out quite nice.

 Credit: Jason Peters